BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-8-2023.md

 ### Taazkir Nasir
 ##### Previous Goals
-- Design and implement View Item activity
+- Implement the user account activity where the user's address and search radius will be inputted.
+- Get image buttons in a grid layout to work on the homepage, if not implement it using a linear layout
 - Learn how to handle incoming data from the database

 ##### Key Points
-- The search page will remain as it is.
-Users will input search terms and suggestions will appear including price and details, as only one API call will be made at app launch.
-- We'll use the same layout from the search page to show item details when clicked.
-I am also considering a dialog box to display contextual information instead of launching a new activity.
-- The grid layout for the homepage nav bar is proving difficult.
-It requires downloading the layout as an additional feature in Android Studio but the dependency is not being pushed to GitHub
-- Still researching how to work with a live database.
+- Got the grid layout to work for the homepage with image buttons.
+- Have to tinker with the design after the alpha release but functionally it works.
+Just looks ugly
+- User Account activity can show the user's address, but having some trouble sending the address from sign-up to the user account activity.
+- The address was initially split into separate segments which is causing the issue.
+It is an easy fix that should be taken care of very soon
+- Will have to work on creating dummy users in the database so the address can be grabbed from the database instead of the signup activity
 ##### Next Week Goals
-- Implement the user account activity where the user's address and search radius will be inputted.
-- Get image buttons in a grid layout to work on the homepage, if not implement it using a linear layout
-- Learn how to handle incoming data from the database
+- Use the API to populate the search results with items from the database
+- Make sure the user's flow between activities is working according to design across the whole app

 ### Syed Ahmed
 ##### Previous Goals